-- 1. The nonlinear system design problem being addressed is the synthesis of controllers that are effective for plants having frequency-domain I/O models that are sensitive to input amplitude (e.g., for plants that behave very differently for "small" and "large" input signals). - 2.
+- 1. The nonlinear system design problem being addressed is the synthesis of controllers that are effective for plants having frequency-domain I/O models that are sensitive to input amplitude (e.g., for plants that behave very differently for "small", "medium" and "large" input signals). - 2.
 The primary objective of nonlinear compensator design is to arrive at a closed-loop system that is as insensitive to input amplitude as possible.

-This encompasses a limited but important set of problems, for which gain-scheduled compensators cannot be used and for which other approaches (e.g., variable structure systems, model-reference adaptive control, global linearization) do not apply because their objectives are different (e.g., their objectives deal with asymptotic solution properties rather than transient behavior, or they deal with the behavior of transformed variables rather than physical variables).
+This encompasses a limited but important set of problems, for which gain-scheduled compensators cannot be used (gain-scheduled compensators can handle plants whose behavior differs at different operating points but not amplitude-dependent plants) and for which other approaches (e.g., variable structure systems, modelreference adaptive control, global linearization) do not apply because their objectives are different (e.g., their objectives deal with asymptotic solution properties rather than transient behavior, or they deal with the behavior of transformed variables rather than physical variables).